Anaswara Kumar

-Anaswara Kumar is an Indian actress, who works in the Tamil film industry.
+Anaswara Kumar is an Indian actress and model, who works in the Tamil film industry.
 She started her career with Arivazhaghan's sports thriller Vallinam (2014), though the romantic comedy Ego (2013) released first.
 She made her breakthrough portraying Mohini in the black comedy film Yaamirukka Bayamey, which became a commercial success.

 Early life

 Anaswara was born to Malayali parents in Chennai, Tamil Nadu.
-She did her schooling from Jawahar Vidyalaya and at A. V. Meiyappan Matriculation Higher Secondary School.
-She then went on to graduate in Corporate Economics from Women's Christian College, Chennai.

 Career

 Anaswara started her career in a supporting role for Arivazhaghan's sports thriller Vallinam (2014).
 She was selected from forty girls in an audition, which she had attended after being spotted at a Chennai Super Kings fans video shoot.
 Her first leading role came through the romantic comedy Ego (2013) featuring newcomers.
 The film went on to become an average grosser at the box office and had a low profile release.